orthecreedence/cl-async/future.md

 Futures
 =======
-A future is an object that may have a value at some point later on in the execution of an application.
+A future is an object that represents a value at some point later on in the execution of an application.
+This is directly applicable to cl-async because most (if not all) of the operations it performs are done asynchronously, so you are constantly dealing with values that are not yet realized.

 - [Intro to futures](#intro)
 - [Integration with cl-async](#integration)